aksh-josh/parshva-jeweller-vto/PROJECT_DOCUMENTATION.md

   client-side.
 Talks to the backend exclusively through `fetch()` calls to `/api/*` endpoints — no server-rendered pages.
 - **backend**: Flask.
-Owns all business logic — auth, catalog, cart/wishlist, the try-on/overlay pipeline, and the recommendation engine.
+Owns all business logic — auth, catalog, cart/wishlist, the try-on/overlay pipeline, and the Suggestion engine.
 Only the backend talks to MySQL.
 - **db**: MySQL 8.
 Stores users, OTP records, products, cart items, and wishlist items.

 ## 3. Core Features